AleksanderSkubala/edu-assistant/README.md

 The browser tab should open automatically, **happy learning**!

-## How to use it
-Lotem ipsum dolor sit amet

 ## Linting and formatting
 No linter nor formatter is being currently used: *WIP*

+## How to use it
+If you have already set up the project, the streamlit server is up and running and you want to get straight to learning